sardev08/panther/docs/gitbook/log-analysis/supported-logs/README.md

 # Supported Logs

-Panther analyzes different types of data generated from clouds, endpoints, network devices, or applications.
-All log data is parsed, analyzed, and then saved into the Panther data warehouse in your AWS account.
+Panther can analyze all types of data generated from clouds, endpoints, network devices, or applications.
+Parsers for each log you wish to analyze are required to enable rule processing.
 To request support for new log types, please open a [Github issue](https://github.com/panther-labs/panther/issues) or develop your own [with our guide](writing-parsers.md)!

 ## Log Categories

-An effective monitoring strategy is applied in layers going from most broad to most specific:
+One monitoring strategy is to collect data in layers, from most broad reaching to most specific.

+To understand the structure of these logs, click through to the pages below:

 1. Cloud
   1. [AWS](log-analysis/supported-logs/aws) (CloudTrail, S3 Access, AuroraMySQL, GuardDuty)